zzzprojects/learn-orm/tutorials/vb-net/basic-controls.md

 <img src="images/winforms-8.png">

-Let's add the following code which will display a message when you click the button.
+Let's add the following code, which will display a message when you click the button.

 ```csharp
 Public Class Form1